Manikut

+When these two components are combined, "Monikut" or "Manikut" signifies a platform or space associated with the mind or consciousness.

-Manikut (literally "the jewel hut") is an independent room located towards the eastern end of an Ekasarana Hindu prayer house (namghar).
+Manikut or Monikut (literally "the jewel hut") is an independent room located towards the eastern end of an Ekasarana Hindu prayer house (namghar).
 It is the place that represents the worshipful god, or a guru asana (the guru's seat).
 It is also called a bhajghar in western Assam, with its own roof.
 This is the only place in a namghar that is fully walled, with or without any windows.
 The manikut is a later addition attached to the basic namghar structure.
 The place does not house any idols as idolatry was denounced by Shankardev.

+During religious gatherings and prayers in the Namghar, devotees gather around the "Manikut or Monikut" to participate in various spiritual activities.
+The "Manikut or Monikut" serves as a visual representation of the divine and is regarded as a sanctified space where devotees seek spiritual enlightenment, guidance, and solace.

+The "Manikut or Monikut" holds immense significance in the Namghar, symbolizing the presence of divinity and acting as a focal point for spiritual communion.
+It represents the teachings of Lord Krishna and serves as a reminder of the path of righteousness, devotion, and love that followers of Ekasarana Dharma strive to follow.

 Guru asana

 The Guru Āsana, literally the Seat of the Guru, is the place of sacred scripture.
 It is a seven-tiered, triangular, wooden throne adorned with tortoise-elephant-lion motifs and other decorative woodwork.

+Within the Namghar, the Manikut or Monikut refers to the "central pedestal or platform" where the sacred scriptures, including the Bhagavad Gita and the Kirtan Ghosha (a collection of devotional songs), are placed.
+The Manikut or Monikut holds a sacred position and acts as the focal point of worship and reverence within the Namghar.

+The Manikut or Monikut is adorned with flowers, incense, and other auspicious items, reflecting the devotion and reverence of the followers.
+Prayers, hymns, and devotional songs are chanted and sung around the Manikut or Monikut, creating an atmosphere of deep devotion and fostering a spiritual connection among the worshipers.